Key Underwood Coon Dog Memorial Graveyard: Features

 The entrance is festooned with warning signs, some pocked with many bullet holes, which advise visitors of surveillance by the neighborhood; another forbids lighting fires, and stresses only coon dogs buried with permission are allowed.

-Caretaker and contact person for the cemetery was Janice M. Williams, aka the "Coon Dog Lady", who is the cemetery board's president.
+Caretaker and contact person for the cemetery was Janice M. Williams, the "Coon Dog Lady", who is the cemetery board's president.
 She was the first reported person to actually "count the graves scattered across that pastoral acre: 307 as of January 2014.
 She keeps it presentable (without care the forest quickly encroaches)."

 As the 75th anniversary of the cemetery approached, coins and replica service medals started to be left on the graves.

 The cemetery evolved, as has the sport of coon hunting.
 "These days hunting's about competition...
 Used to, people hunted [raccoons] for their hides or in the Depression, they ate them, but we don't shoot [raccoons] anymore."
 Dogs are supposed to be independent, capable of hunting on their own, and "honest, meaning it won't run deer or rabbits; and it'll stay put, meaning it'll stay no matter rain, a storm, or another dog aggravating it," says Lee Hatton, grounds caretaker.
 A United Kennel Club title requires beating other champions and "It takes 100 hard-earned points to become a champion."

 The facility is officially recognized as an historic cemetery by the State of Alabama.